Tutorial: Use Lateral Movement Paths (LMPs)

-In this tutorial, you'll learn how to use Azure ATP LMPs to investigate potential lateral movement paths, and along with Azure ATP security alerts, gain a better understanding of what happened in your network and how.
+In this tutorial, you'll learn how to use Microsoft Defender for Identity LMPs to investigate potential lateral movement paths, and along with Defender for Identity security alerts, gain a better understanding of what happened in your network and how.
 In addition, you'll learn how to use the LMP to sensitive account report to discover all of the sensitive accounts with potential lateral movement paths discovered in your network by time period.

 - Investigate LMPs

 - Access the Lateral movement paths to sensitive accounts report

 There are multiple ways to use and investigate LMPs.
 In the Defender for Identity portal, search by entity and then explore by path or activity.

 From the portal, search for a user or computer.
 Notice if a lateral movement badge was added to an entity profile.
 Badges will only display when an entity is discovered in a potential LMP within the last 48 hours.